llou/django-plottings/docs/tutorials.rst

 formats are two: **SVG** and **PNG** and they can be rendered as **View**, **Value** or **File**, this gives us a family of six plotting classes:

- - *PNGView*: A cached Django View class that returns a PNG
+ - *PNGViewPlot*: A cached Django View class that returns a PNG.
- - *SVGView*: A cached Django View class that returns an SVGZ file
+ - *SVGViewPlot*: A cached Django View class that returns an SVGZ file.
- - *PNGFile*: Returns a Django File object containing a PNG image to be saved to storage.
+ - *PNGFilePlot*: Returns a Django File object containing a PNG image to be saved to storage.
 Useful to run it in background jobs.
- - *SVGFile*: Returnd a Django File object containing a SVGZ image to be saved to storage.
+ - *SVGFilePlot*: Returnd a Django File object containing a SVGZ image to be saved to storage.
 Useful to run it in background jobs.
- - *PNGValue*: A cached python variable containing a plot object ready to be rendered within a template as a PNG image encoded in *Base64*.
+ - *PNGValuePlot*: A cached python variable containing a plot object ready to be rendered within a template as a PNG image encoded in *Base64*.
- - *SVGValue*: A cached python variable containing a plot object ready to be rendered within a template as an inlined SVG image.
+ - *SVGValuePlot*: A cached python variable containing a plot object ready to be rendered within a template as an inlined SVG image.

 These classes share all the same plotting methods that are: